 Each journey map can have up to 3 starting points.
 For example, if you have a customer journey for high-value contacts, you could choose to add people to it based on two different starting points: added tag “VIP” or added tag “top donor.”

 To add your first starting point, follow these steps.

 Choose the specific settings for your starting point type.
 For example, if you choose Signs Up, you’ll then choose whether to include imported contacts.

-Optional: Click Get more specific about who can enter this map to add segmenting conditions to your starting point.
+Optional: Click Get more specific about who can enter this map to use segmenting conditions to filter your starting point.